All My Sons: 1987 Broadway

-2000 IMM City Theaters, Turkey
+2000 National Theatre, London

-In the 2000–2003 season, it was staged by the management of Burçin Oraloğlu at Istanbul Metropolitan Municipality City Theaters.
-The characters were played by Erhan Abir (Joe), Celile Toyon (Kate), Burak Davutoğlu (Chris Keller), and Aslı Seçkin (Ann).
+On 30 June 2000 a Royal National Theatre production directed by Howard Davies opened in the smallest of the London complex's three spaces, the Cottesloe Theatre (now the Dorfman Theatre), and starred James Hazeldine (Joe Keller), Julie Walters (Kate Keller), Ben Daniels (Chris Keller), Catherine McCormack (Ann Deever), Duncan Bell (Dr. Jim Bayliss), Paul Ritter (Frank Lubey), Beverley Longhurst (Lydia Lubey), Charles Edwards (George Deever), Harriet Thorpe (Sue Bayliss) and, as Bert, Rory Copus and Aaron Johnson (now Aaron Taylor-Johnson).
+On 28 July 2001 the production transferred to the venue's Lyttelton Theatre, albeit with several cast changes, notably Laurie Metcalf taking over from Julie Walters.

 2008 Broadway

 A Broadway revival began previews at the Gerald Schoenfeld Theatre on September 18, 2008, and officially opened on October 16, 2008.
 The limited engagement ran through until January 4, 2009.
 The production starred John Lithgow, Dianne Wiest, Patrick Wilson, and Katie Holmes, in her Broadway debut.
 The other featured actors were Becky Ann Baker, Christian Camargo, Jordan Gelber, Danielle Ferland, Damian Young, and Michael D'Addario.
 It was directed by Simon McBurney.
 The creative team consisted of scenic and costume design by Tom Pye, lighting design by Paul Anderson, sound design by Christopher Shutt and Carolyn Downing, projection design by Finn Ross, and wig and hair design by Paul Huntley.

 McBurney's direction of All My Sons grew out of a meeting with Arthur Miller in 2001, shortly after the playwright saw the New York premiere of Mnemonic.
 Miller's daughter, Rebecca Miller, asked McBurney to direct the play.

 Some controversy surrounded the production, as the internet group Anonymous staged an anti-Scientology protest at the first night of preview performances in New York City (due to cast member Katie Holmes).
-The cast dedicated their performance on September 27 to the actor Paul Newman, who died the day before.

 2010 West End

 David Suchet and Zoë Wanamaker (both stars of Agatha Christie's Poirot) starred in a revival production at the Apollo Theatre in London's West End.
 Suchet played Joe Keller and Wanamaker played his wife Kate.
 The production also featured Jemima Rooper as Ann Deever and Stephen Campbell Moore as Chris Keller.
-The show ran from May-September 11, 2010; one performance was captured live and can be viewed online.
+The show ran from May–September 11, 2010; one performance was captured live and can be viewed online.

-2013 Manchester, Royal Exchange
+2013 Manchester Royal Exchange

 Michael Buffong, the artistic director of Talawa Theatre Company, directed the play at the Royal Exchange Theatre in Manchester.
 It starred Don Warrington as Joe Keller, Doña Croll as Kate Keller, Chike Okonkwo as Chris Keller, Kemi-Bo Jacobs as Ann Deever and Simon Coombs as George Deever.